Playing God (1997 film)

 Playing God is a 1997 American dramatic crime thriller film directed by Andy Wilson and written by Mark Haskell Smith.
 It stars David Duchovny (in his first starring role after achieving success with The X-Files), Timothy Hutton, and Angelina Jolie.
+Playing God was released by Buena Vista Pictures Distribution on October 17, 1997 in the United States and United Kingdom and by MDP Worldwide in other territories.
+The film received negative reviews from critics and underperformed at the box office.